Notice of Annual General Meeting 2023 of AB Fagerhult (publ)

 For the CEO, the notice period for termination of employment is twelve months if termination is initiated by the Company and six months if initiated by the CEO.
 If termination is initiated by the Company without reason for termination, the CEO is entitled to severance pay corresponding to 12 months’ salary.
 Severance pay is deducted against other earned income.

-For other senior management, the notice period is 12 months if initiated by the Company, and six months if initiated by the employee.
+For other senior management, the notice period and compensation in connection with termination is twelve months if initiated by the Company, and six months if initiated by the employee.
 No separate agreements exist regarding retirement age, future pension or additional severance pay.

 The Board shall have the right to depart from these guidelines if there are special reasons for this.